kixxauth/enginemill/docs/current/running_scripts.md

 	return
 ```

+Here's what is going on in that script:
-* `exports.usage` gives a usage summary of your script.
+* `exports.usage` provides a usage summary of your script which you would see if you ran `em run ./myscript.coffee --help`.
 * `exports.options` defines the options your script accepts.
-Notice how you can
-  create descriptive help text for each option with `description`, indicate
+Notice how you can create descriptive help text for each option with `description`, indicate
-	required options with `required`, force the parser to keep the value as a
+required options with `required`, indicate boolean options with `boolean`, and force the parser to keep the value as a string with `forceString`.
-	string with `forceString`, and indicate boolean options with `boolean`.
-* `exports.help` should give a longer explanation of how to use the script.
+* `exports.help` should give a longer explanation of how to use the script which you would see if you ran `em run ./myscript.coffee --help`.
 * `exports.main` is the function that Enginemill will call when your script is
-  executed.
+ executed, passing it the parse command line options.

 ## Running The Script
 Running your scripts is easy with the Enginemill command `em run`.
 This is how
 you might run the example above:

     em run /path/to/my/script --first_name kristoffer --print_date false

+To print the usage and help strings from your script run it with the `--help` switch like this:

+    em run /path/to/my/script --help